anilsaldhana/picketlink-idm-api/README.md

 3) Identity configuration via annotations that can be injected into the API.

-4) The Identity Store API can use an LDAP and/or DB.
+4) The Identity Store API can use an LDAP and/or DB as implementation details.
   - Data can be loaded into an LDAP using LDIF conforming standard LDAP schema.
   - Data in DB need to be configured in the Identity Configuration (annotations)
   - DB configuration will go into persistence.xml as per JPA spec.